 The downstream end of the BCWMC is a tunnel which conveys Bassett Creek under downtown Minneapolis and flows into the Mississippi River below St. Anthony Falls.
+The legal boundary of the BCWMC ends at the new tunnel.
 The total drainage area of the BCWMC upstream of the tunnel is 39.6 square miles (25,337 acres).
 Overall, the watershed is heavily developed (see Figure 2-1).
 Except for a very small amount of land along the western edge of the BCWMC, in western Plymouth, all of the land in the BCWMC is within the 2030 Metropolitan Urban Service Area (MUSA).
 Five major lakes (Medicine, Sweeney, Twin, Wirth, and Parkers) lie within the watershed, as well as numerous smaller lakes, ponds, and wetlands.